How the Delulu Trend Took Over the Internet & Why We Love It

 Carefree “delulu” moment, smiling over coffee and daydreams.
 Image by MyndStories

 Psychologists note that adopting confident behaviors even when you don’t fully feel them can gradually influence self-perception.
 In delulu terms, stepping into imagined roles, fantasies, or playful aspirations can lift mood and spark creativity.
-Psychologists note that adopting confident behaviors, even when you don’t fully feel them, can help shift your self-perception over time.

 Here are two well-researched psychological principles that align surprisingly well with delulu: